History of Georgia (country): The 18th and 19th century

 In spite of failure to honor the terms of the Treaty of Georgievsk, Georgian rulers felt they had nobody else to turn to.
 After Erekle's death, a civil war broke out over the succession to the throne of Kartli-Kakheti and one of the rival candidates called on Russia to intervene and decide matters.
 On 8 January 1801, Tsar Paul I of Russia signed a decree on the incorporation of Georgia (Kingdom of Kartli-Kakheti) within the Russian Empire, which was confirmed by Tsar Alexander I on 12 September 1801.
 The Georgian envoy in Saint Petersburg, Garsevan Chavchavadze, reacted with a note of protest that was presented to the Russian vice-chancellor Alexander Kurakin.
 In May 1801 Russian General Carl Heinrich Knorring dethroned the Georgian heir to the throne David Batonishvili and deployed a government headed by General Ivan Petrovich Lasarev.
 By this, Persia officially lost control over the city and the wider Georgian lands it had been ruling for centuries.

-A part of the Georgian nobility did not accept the decree until April 1802 when General Knorring compassed the nobility in Tbilisi's Sioni Cathedral and forced them to take an oath on the imperial crown of Russia.
+A part of the Georgian nobility did not accept the decree until April 1802, when General Knorring assembled the nobility in Tbilisi's Sioni Cathedral and forced them to take an oath to the imperial crown of Russia.
 Those who disagreed were arrested temporarily.

-In the summer of 1805 Russian troops on the river Askerani and near Zagam defeated the Qajar Persian army during the Russo-Persian War (1804-1813) led by Fath-Ali Shah Qajar who sought to regain full control over Georgia and Dagestan, saving Tbilisi from its attack.
-Russian suzerainty over Persia's traditionally eastern and southern Georgian ruled territories were nominally finalized in 1813 in the Treaty of Gulistan.
+In the Russo-Persian War (1804-1813), Fath-Ali Shah Qajar sought to regain full control over Georgia and Dagestan.
+In the summer of 1805, Russian troops on the river Askerani and near Zagam defeated the Qajar Persian army, saving Tbilisi from its attack.
+Russian suzerainty over traditionally Persian areas of eastern and southern Georgia was formally recognized in 1813 in the Treaty of Gulistan.

 In 1810, the kingdom of Imereti (Western Georgia) was annexed by the Russian Empire after the suppression of King Solomon II's resistance.

 From 1803 to 1878, as a result of numerous Russian wars against Turkey and Persia, several formerly Georgian territories were annexed to the Russian Empire.
 These areas (Batumi, Artvin, Akhaltsikhe, Poti, and Abkhazia) now represent the majority of the territory of the present state of Georgia.

 Georgia was reunified for the first time in centuries but had lost its independence.